jaakkopee/neuronSeq/README.md

 What does it do?

--- neuronSeq's class NNote implements a class that mimics the actions of a nerve cell.
+-- neuronSeq's NNote objects implement a class that mimic the actions of a nerve cell.
-   It fires when a threshold is reached by an ever ascending activation counter.
-As it fires, a MIDI event is produced and activation is reset to 0.0.
+   They fire when a threshold is reached by an ever ascending activation counter.
+As NNote fires, a MIDI event is produced and activation is reset to 0.0.
    NNotes can be connected to other NNotes.
 Connected NNotes modulate each other's activation value via a weighed connection to create simultaneous (positive weight in connection)